United States Regiments & Batteries > Minnesota

-The 1st Minnesota Volunteer Infantry Regiment lost 10 officers and 177 enlisted men killed or mortally wounded and 2 officers and 97 enlisted men to disease during the Civil War.
+The First Minnesota Infantry Regiment lost 10 officers and 177 enlisted men killed or mortally wounded and 2 officers and 97 enlisted men to disease during the Civil War.
 The regiment is honored by several monuments at Gettysburg.

 1861

-April 14 The first regiment tendered to the Federal government by any state.
+April 14 The First Minnesota Infantry Regiment was offered to ther United States government.
+It was the first regiment tendered to the Federal government by any state.

-April 29 Organized under first call at Fort Snelling, Minn., and mustered in for three months
+April 29 Organized at Fort Snelling, Minn., and mustered in for three months service.

 May 29 Company A moved to Fort Ripley